-Lobby Day this fiscal BPW/WA year was on January 24, 2022.
-It was a Zoom meeting with AAUW again.
-Over 200 AAUW and BPW members attended.
+Lobby Day this fiscal BPW/WA year will be on January 30, 2023.
+It will be a Zoom meeting with AAUW again.
+Over 200 AAUW and BPW members attended the last Lobby Day.
 After the meeting at noon, Zoom meetings were scheduled with several legislators.
 To attend go to the AAUW website: https://aauw-wa.aauw.net/2022/10/17/lobby-day-2023/

 BPW/WA PAC was established as a Political Action Committee (BPW/PAC) to assist women and pro-women candidates who support BPW’s Legislative Platform by providing campaign contributions and endorsements.
 As the financial muscle behind BPW’s state legislative agenda, individual members can contribute to BPW/WA PAC to show a collective force of BPW members in the Washington political process.

 BPW/PAC endorses women and men, Republicans and Democrats, and candidates from every governmental division of Washington State.
 These candidates must be approved by the BPW/WA PAC Committee.
 Candidates can request a BPW/WA PAC Endorsement (clink on link below.)
 Each candidate that is endorsed by BPW/PAC has a record that demonstrates a strong commitment to the issues outlined in the BPW State Legislative Platform below.